The Best External Hard Drives for Mac: Ultimate Guide

 4

-Why Your Mac Needs an External Drive: Expanding Storage & Performance
+Why Your Mac Needs a Dedicated External Hard Drive

-SSD vs. HDD: Choosing the Right Drive Type for Your Workflow
+SSD vs. HDD: Choosing the Right External Drive Technology for Mac

-Connectivity Matters: Thunderbolt, USB-C, and Compatibility for Mac
+Connectivity Matters: Thunderbolt, USB-C, and USB 3.2 for Mac Users

 Comparison

-DurabilityExcellent (no moving parts)Good (desktop use)Excellent (ruggedized options)
+DurabilityExcellent (no moving parts)Good (fragile to drops)Excellent (ruggedized options)

 What Readers Say